 What is the R-Value of Cellulose Insulation?

 The R-value of loose-fill cellulose insulation is approximately 3.5 per inch of thickness.
 For 12 inches of insulation material, this would give you a total R-value of 42.
-Although it has a higher R-value than other loose-fill insulation, you need to look at total thermal performance to determine if its the best insulation for your application.
+Cellulose insulation has a higher R-value than other loose-fill insulation products.
+However, you need to look at total thermal performance to determine if it’s the best insulation for your application.

 What is cellulose insulation made of?

-Cellulose is approximately 85 percent ground up news paper, cardboard, and other RECYCLED paper products, and 15 percent fire and insect retardant material.
-Whenever looking through cellulose insulation, you’ll actually be able to pick up the larger pieces and see the text on them as shown in the photo below.
+Cellulose is approximately 85 percent ground-up newspaper.
+The rest is cardboard, other RECYCLED paper products, and 15 percent fire and insect retardant material.
+Therefore, whenever looking through cellulose insulation, you can pick up the larger pieces and see the text on them.
+The photo below shows an example.

-This makes cellulose a very good choice to save money on energy bills, but also save the environment.
-Despite they obsolescence of news papers, over 60 million are printed every day, and over 40 million of them end up in the landfill.
+This makes cellulose an excellent choice to save money on energy bills and protect the environment.
+Despite the obsolescence of newspapers, over 60 million get printed daily, and over 40 million end up in landfills.

 What are the Pros of cellulose insulation?

-Cellulose insulation is a high r-value insulation.
-You will get less movement of heat through cellulose than other insulation types.
-You’ll need less of it to achieve your desired R-value.
+Cellulose insulation is high r-value insulation.
+As a result, you will get less movement of heat through cellulose than other insulation types.
+Therefore, you’ll need less of it to achieve your desired R-value.

-Cellulose insulation is a high density insulation making it great at stopping air movement and air leakage.
-Cellulose does not rely as heavily on air pockets as fiberglass insulation.
-Fiberglass insulation is very prone to air leaks.
+Next, cellulose insulation is high-density insulation, which is excellent at stopping air movement and air leakage.
+It does not rely as heavily on air pockets as fiberglass insulation.
+On the contrary, fiberglass insulation is very prone to air leaks.
 Consequently, this is why you should never install an attic fan.

-Cellulose insulation is very cheap making it much more likely that will get a positive return on investment.
+Furthermore, cellulose insulation is very cheap, making it much more likely to get a positive investment return.

 The treatment and additives give cellulose a very high fire resistance.
 (CLASS 1 Fire Rating

-Sprayed Cellulose insulation can properly insulation around small places and irregular shapes unlike batt insulation
+Sprayed Cellulose insulation can easily fit around small places and irregular shapes, unlike batt insulation.

 Cellulose insulation blocks approximately twice as much noise as fiberglass insulation-

-Cellulose insulation is great for the environment since it is made of recycled materials.
+Cellulose insulation is excellent for the environment since it consists of recycled materials.

 What are the Cons of Cellulose Insulation